 If you plan to have an independent site, go for WordPress.org.

-Although it requires some technical knowledge, practice and time investment, initially, WordPress.org is appropriate for any type of user (from beginner to advanced) who wants to have his hands on its site and not be limited in its customization.
+Although it requires some technical knowledge, practice and time investment initially, WordPress.org is appropriate for any type of user (from beginner to advanced) who wants to have their hands on the site and not be limited in its customization.

 In this case, you can only rely on yourself to install, maintain, secure and backup your site.

 So, which version of WordPress did you choose to use?
-WordPress.com or WordPress.org?
+WordPress.org vs WordPress.com?

 For what reason?

 Tell me everything in the comments.
-And if you liked this article, share it on Social Media!
+And if you liked this article, share it on social medias!